-15.1 Downloading PC software, EDS files and Script examples etc.
+15.1 Downloading PC software, Script examples etc.

-You can download the current version of WINGATE®, a sample EDS file and Script examples free of charge from our Internet server.
+You can download the current version of WINGATE® and Script examples free of charge from our Internet server.

 Here you will also find the software tool Protocol Developer for UNIGATE® SC and IC.